Tarbela Dam: Project description

 The main dam wall, built of earth and rock fill, stretches 2743 m from the island to river right, standing 148 m high.
 A pair of concrete auxiliary dams spans the river from the island to river left.
 The dam's two spillways are near the auxiliary dams rather than the main dam.
 The main service spillway has a discharge capacity of 18406 m3/s and the auxiliary spillway, 24070 m3/s.
 Annually, over 70% of water discharged at Tarbela passes over the spillways without being used for hydropower generation.

 Five large tunnels were constructed as part of the outlet works.
 Hydroelectricity is now generated from turbines in tunnel 1 through 4, while tunnel 5 is used for irrigation use.
 This tunnel is to be converted to hydropower use to increase Tarbela's electricity-generating capacity.
 The first four tunnels were originally used to divert the river while the dam was being constructed.

+The Power house lies on the right bank of Indus river in the area (Right Bank Colony) of Topi tehsil of District Swabi.

-MA hydroelectric power plant on the right side of the main dam houses 17 generators fed with water from outlet tunnels 1, 2, and 3.
+Main hydroelectric power plant on the right side of the main dam houses 17 generators fed with water from outlet tunnels 1, 2, and 3.
 There are four 175 MW generators on tunnel 1, six 175 MW generators on tunnel 2, four 432 MW generators on tunnel 3 and three 470 MW generators on tunnel 4, for a total generating capacity of 4,888 MW.

 Tarbela Reservoir is 80.5 km long, with a surface area of 250 km2.
 The reservoir initially stored 11600000 acre.ft of water, with a live storage of 9700000 acre.ft, though this figure has been reduced over the subsequent 35 years of operation to 6800000 acre.ft due to silting.
 The maximum elevation of the reservoir is 1550 ft above MSL and the minimum operating elevation is 1392 ft above MSL.
 The catchment area upriver of the Tarbela Dam is spread over 168000 km2 of land largely supplemented by snow and glacier melt from the southern slopes of the Himalayas.
 There are two main Indus River tributaries upstream of the Tarbela Dam.
 These are the Shyok River, joining near Skardu, and the Siran River near Tarbela.